caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ### 2. Source and header files

-Source and header files always carry a module prefix so you can identify the module at a glance:
+Source and header files always carry a module prefix so you can identify the module right from the file name:

 | Prefix | Meaning | Example |
 |---|---|---|